-International students seeking careers in the field of journalism, advertising or public relations should acquire an undergraduate degree in communications.
-With a bachelor’s degree, career options and higher salaries are further accessible.
+International students who seek careers in the field of journalism, advertising or public relations should consider acquiring an undergraduate degree in communications.
+With a bachelor’s degree, career options and higher salaries are more accessible.
 Though some jobs will accept an associate’s degree, a bachelor’s is preferred or required by most.
-As a communications major, international students should keep in mind the programs, environment and what will be expected of them throughout their four years and beyond.
+As a communications major, international students should keep in mind the programs, environment, and what will be expected of them throughout their four years and beyond.

 Courses and Concentrations

 Since the field of communications is so broad, a communications major will typically require international students to narrow their field of study down and choose a concentration.
 These concentrations may include print or online journalism, brodcast journalism, advertising, or public relations.
 The classes taken will depend on the concentration chosen, though most colleges require the student to take at least an intro level course in every area of communications.